netcodedev/netcodedev/README.md

 # Hi there 👋 I'm Ben
 ### ✌🏻 Loving father, coder, human

-- 🔭 I’m currently working on c-auth, an authentication service
+- 🔭 I’m currently working on a Voxel Engine
-- 🌱 I’m currently learning svelte(kit) and surrealdb to create more awesome fullstack applications
+- 🌱 I’m currently learning rust and OpenGL
-- 🥅 My Goal for 2023 is to stabilize my applications
+- 🥅 My Goal for 2024 is to get a better understanding of rust and OpenGL

 ## 🛠️ My Languages and Tools: